mattsemar/dsp-personal-logistics/readme.md

 Click the `Install with Mod Manager` link above.
 Make sure dependencies are installed, when prompted

 ## Changelog

+#### v2.6.0
+Feature: Added new request mode (Planetary), see "Request Modes" section for more info (thanks zxcvbnm3057 for suggestion)
+Bugfix: No Warpers in ILS, happens if you turn the min distance to enable warp on a station down, but leave "warpers required" checked (thanks DogHogan for report)
+Feature: New config, "Warp Enable Min AU".
+Setting this above 0 lets you override the min distance to enable warp set on individual stations
+Feature: Added stacksize for items to request window

 #### v2.5.3
 Bugfix: Fixed issue where exception would be thrown when quitting one game and creating another (thanks Valoneu for report)